Kayli/logspub/philosophy/philosophy-people.md

 - quotes
   - "religion is a nurse crop for science"
   - twist on aviary analogy from plato's theaetetus
     - "knowledge is like birds in a giant aviary ... the trick is: can you get them to come when you call?"
-[11]
+[11] (paraphrase from plato's dialogue 'theaetetus')

-## sandra harding
+## sandra harding 1935-now
-## susan bordo
+## susan bordo 1947-now

-- claim that modern epistemology (since 17th century) has expressed gendered (characteristically male) conception of knowledge
+- modern epistemology (since 17th century) is not neutral or objective but deeply intertwined with gendered power dynamics.
+Their work calls for a re-evaluation of how knowledge is defined and valued, advocating for a more inclusive and equitable approach that recognizes the contributions and experiences of all gender

+- traits traditionally ascribed to
+  - masculinity: emphasis on objectivity, detachment, and rationality
+  - femininity: emotion, subjectivity, and intuition

 - reason itself is a male construction based on a political need to maintain power in male hands
+  - enlightenment period placed a strong emphasis on reason, science, and objectivity

+  - these ideals were framed in opposition to traits stereotypically associated with femininity
+    - such as emotion, subjectivity, and intuition

+  - construction of reason as inherently masculine serves to privilege male perspectives and experiences while marginalizing or devaluing those of women.
+The association of reason with masculinity has political implications, as it supports the maintenance of male dominance in intellectual and social spheres

+  - what counts as true knowledge, who gets to be considered a legitimate knower, and how knowledge is produced and validated are all influenced by a need to maintain male dominance

 ## jaques derrida 1930-2004 [3]